5 from 11 votes

 Can you eat cold rice and prawns?

-Simply add your cooked prawns about 1-2 minutes before the prawn rice is done, and you’ll achieve a tasty rice recipe.
+Simply add your cooked prawns about 1-2 minutes before the prawn rice dish is done.
 Since the prawns are pre-cooked, they just need to be heated.

 Are prawns healthy?